 How to prepare for a colonoscopy?

-Your doctor will advise you on the exact preparation steps they would like you to take before your colonoscopy.
+Your doctor will advise you on the exact colonoscopy preparation steps they would like you to take before your procedure.
 As a general rule, it is good to adjust your diet a few days before, and make sure you complete your bowel prep entirely.

 It is best to avoid foods that are heavy and harder to digest, such as red meat, nuts, and fibre-filled fruits and vegetables.